 The petroglyph was so heavy that it required a truck and crane borrowed from a monument company in Ohio to transfer the stone to its permanent home.
-The museum opened in 1975, with the petroglyph serving as the main exhibit.
+The museum opened in 1975, with the petroglyph as the main exhibit.

 There are only 27 positively identified and documented petroglyphs in the state today.
 These include sites in Wayne, Cabell, Ohio, Hancock, Harrison, and Monongalia counties.

 Archaeologists today believe that the Ceredo Petroglyph and others around the state were carved between 1200 and 1700 A.D.
-This would have been during the time of the Fort Ancient culture, a civilization of Native Americans who inhabited much of the Ohio River Valley.
+This would have been during the Fort Ancient culture, a civilization of Native Americans who inhabited much of the Ohio River Valley.
 The petroglyphs typically depict human and animal figures, animal tracks, and geometric shapes.